TITLE 35: ENVIRONMENTAL PROTECTION

 H) A copy of the USEPA Acknowledgment of Consent must accompany the shipment.
 The shipment must conform to the terms of the USEPA Acknowledgment of Consent.

-I) If the shipment cannot be delivered for any reason to the reclaimer, intermediate facility or the alternate reclaimer or alternate intermediate facility, the hazardous secondary material generator must re-notify USEPA of a change in the conditions of the original notification to allow shipment to a new reclaimer in accordance with subsection (a)(25)(C) of this Section and obtain another USEPA Acknowledgment of Consent.
+I) If the shipment cannot be delivered for any reason to the reclaimer, intermediate facility or the alternate reclaimer or alternate intermediate facility, the hazardous secondary material generator must re-notify USEPA of a change in the conditions of the original notification to allow shipment to a new reclaimer in compliance with subsection (a)(25)(C) and obtain another USEPA Acknowledgment of Consent.

 i) Name, mailing and site address, and USEPA identification number (if applicable) of the hazardous secondary material generator;